permosegaard/vulkan_runtime_example/README.md

 getting a basic runtime up with vulkano takes more effort than it should and the triangle demo doesn't make it easy as everything's defined in main()

-this should kick-start your project - i've tried to code around requiring "nll" turned on but that's probably good to try first if you get any ownership errors
+this should kick-start your project - i've tried to code around requiring "nll" turned on but that's probably good to try enabling that first if you get any obscure ownership errors